In 2020-21 I am a Teaching Fellow for the following course at LSE:

 The story of our species is not a story felt equally across our world.
 Poverty, inequality, and conflict rattle much of the globe.
 What sets one society on a path of success, but another on a path of failure?
 Is it fortune, force, or foresight?
 Are these differences etched and hard to remove, or are they mutable?
 Can we, with precision, identify the forces that release growth and development upon the world?
 Or is reality more muddied, a mess of complex interactions difficult to disentangle, rendering such exercises futile?

 Development economics, as a discipline, is flourishing.
 It uses a combination of tools - historical, theoretical, and empirical - to find answers to some of the above questions.
 Much remains to be done and to be learned, yet one aspect is clear: development lies at the heart of economics itself, asking and answering some of the most fundamental questions our discipline has posed in its short history.

 I often get asked about further notes, career advice, PhD programs, and interesting books.
 Below is a scattered set of resources.
 Over time I will add some more of my own thoughts regarding pursuing a career in development.

 Development is broad, and so too is the literature.
 Greg Fischer (and others) provides a now-dated but still useful set of reading summaries:

-David Evans has a knack for preparing micro-summaries of some of the latest research.
-Here are his micro-summaries based on presentations given at NEUDC, a large annual academic conference in US on development economics: 2019, 2018, and 2017.
+David Evans prepares micro-summaries of some of the latest research.
+Here are his micro-summaries based on presentations given at NEUDC, a large annual academic conference in US on development economics: 2020, 2019, 2018, and 2017.

 LSE does not follow a standard textbook such as Debraj Ray's Development Economics.
 The textbook is worth picking up for those interested in development theory.
 Two additional resources are: